sabaldahal/yolo-like/README.md

 Make sure the dataset is annotated in `YOLO` format.

-Split the dataset into training and test set.
+Split the dataset into train, test and val set.

 ```text
 project-root/